This post may contain affiliate links. Please read my disclosure policy.

-A moist, tender olive oil cake, scented with fresh orange and lemon and full of fresh cranberries.
+A moist and tender olive oil citrus cake, scented with fresh orange and lemon and full of fresh cranberries.

 - Using a good, fruity extra-virgin olive oil is the key to this cake’s delicious flavor and moist texture.
 California Olive Ranch is an affordable, easy-to-find brand and one of my pantry favorites.